TechWithAhmedHassan/Buildables_DataScience_Fellowship/README.md

 # 📊 Buildables Data Science Fellowship

-This repository contains my work, projects, and learning materials from the **Buildables Data Science Fellowship** program It showcases hands-on implementations of core data science concepts, real-world problem-solving, and portfolio-ready projects.
+This repository contains my work, projects, and learning materials from the **Buildables Data Science Fellowship** program It showcases hands-on implementations of core data science concepts, real-world problem-solving, and portfolio-ready projects

 ---